Fury (1936 film): Development

 Norman Krasna was inspired to write the story after reading about a lynching in The Nation.
-He pitched the idea to Samuel Marx and Joseph L. Mankiewicz at MGM, who were attracted to it.
+He pitched the idea to Samuel Marx and Joseph L. Mankiewicz at Metro-Goldwyn-Mayer, who were attracted to it.
 Krasna claimed that he did not write a script; he verbally pitched it to Mankiewicz, who then dictated it.
 Multiple changes were made from Krasna's story to the final script.

 Fury was Lang's first American film, and is considered by critics to have been compromised by the studio, which forced Lang to tack on a reconciliation between Tracy's character and his girlfriend at the end.
-The film was a major departure for MGM, known for its lavish musicals and glitzy dramas; the expensive production features expansive and stylized sets to create its gritty world, and its style is more in keeping with the social-issue films associated with Warner Bros., such as I Am a Fugitive from a Chain Gang.
+The film was a departure for MGM, known for its lavish musicals and glitzy dramas; the expensive production features expansive and stylized sets to create its gritty world, and its style is in keeping with the social-issue films often associated with Warner Bros., such as I Am a Fugitive from a Chain Gang.

 Lang originally wanted to make a film about a black victim of a lynching, but the idea was rejected by MGM.
 The kiss scene at the end, a typical Hollywood "happy ending," was appended because the production manager insisted.
 Lang, who credited himself with changing the protagonist from a lawyer to a mechanic, also said that he wanted to reveal that the protagonist had committed the murder.